 - Assist mentees in developing personal goals and checking-in regarding progress

-- Communicate with your mentee at least three times over the academic year: through email, phone, Skype, etc.
+- Communicate with your mentee at least three times over the academic year: through email, phone, Zoom, Skype, etc.

 - Provide feedback and suggestions to the program manager